ourcaldo/nexjob-scrapper/replit.md

 # Job Scraper - Multi-Source Job Aggregation System

 ## Overview
-This is a production-ready Python-based web scraper built with microservice architecture that automatically collects job postings from multiple sources (Loker.id, JobStreet, and Glints) and stores them in a Google Sheets spreadsheet.
+This is a production-ready Python-based web scraper built with microservice architecture that automatically collects job postings from multiple sources (Loker.id, JobStreet, and Glints) and stores them in either **Google Sheets** or **Supabase (PostgreSQL)**.
 The scraper runs continuously with 60-minute intervals between scraping cycles.

 For complete documentation, see **[README.md](README.md)**